-Easy to adjust and versatile in the kitchen with 5 surgical stainless steel blades.
+Easy to adjust and versatile in the kitchen.
+German engineered with 5 ultra-sharp 420-grade stainless steel blades.
+Knob-controlled angle adjuster offers more versatility and comfort while using the mandoline.
 Backed by a lifetime warranty.

 No safety gloves included.
 Flimsy plastic components that tend to bend when cutting large, dense vegetables.

 Three Japanese stainless steel blades and a professional-looking design.
 Produces very even cuts.
 Equipped with a well-designed safety guard.
 Has a notch that fits onto bowls for direct slicing.
 Won't travel across countertops while you slice.

 Flimsy body.
 Not as stable as some other slicers.
 No crinkle cuts.